hexcowboy/djaptcha/README.md

 ]
 ```

-*__Note__: You must have sessions enabled and configured in your django app to use this plugin.
+*__Note__: You must have sessions enabled and configured in your django app to use this plugin (by default they are enabled in Django).
 You also must have configured a database.
 End users must have cookies enabled in their browser to be able to generate captcha images.*

 Finally, run `python manage.py make_migrations` and `python manage.py migrate` to create the djaptcha database models.